-Woodside High School
+Woodside High and Fortismere Schools

-The panels are owned and maintained by en10ergy, who sell the electricity they generate to the school at a discount from the usual market price.
+The panels are owned and maintained by en10ergy, who sell the electricity they generate to the schools at a discount from the usual market price.
 Electricity sales and the government’s Feed In Tariff, which everyone who installs pv panels is entitled to, will provide en10ergy with an income to pay its investors.

 New ways to finance community energy

-We are innovating in the financial model used to raise capital for these projects.
+We have been innovating in the financial model used to raise capital for these projects.
 Since government support for the renewables industry has been drastically reduced in recent years, driving a number of small providers out of business, it has been necessary to look for new ways of making community energy projects financially viable and appealing to those who would like to invest in them.